razerofficial/CChromaEditor/README.md

 	const char* path, double color);
 ```

+---
 <a name="PluginFillColorAllFramesRGB"></a>
 **PluginFillColorAllFramesRGB**

+Set the RGB value for all colors for all frames.
+Use the range of 0 to 255
+for red, green, and blue parameters.

 ```C++
 EXPORT_API void PluginFillColorAllFramesRGB(
 	int animationId, int red, int green, int blue);
 ```

+---
 <a name="PluginFillColorAllFramesRGBName"></a>
 **PluginFillColorAllFramesRGBName**